 Symptom: Refusing to Eat

 Cause: A refusal to eat can be caused by something as simple as a small amount of stress because of a change in water, for example.
 But it could also be a sign of something more serious.
-Unfortunately, diagnosing sick goldfish who aren’t eating can be difficult, but it is often a sign of ammonia toxicity – too much ammonia for the size of the tank.
+Unfortunately diagnosing sick goldfish who aren’t eating can be difficult, but it’s often a sign of ammonia toxicity – too much ammonia for the size of the tank.

 Treatment: If you have diagnosed ammonia toxicity, move your fish to a larger tank and install a heavy filtration system to ensure the water is kept clean.
-If you are unsure why your goldfish is sick, look out for other symptoms that could point to what’s wrong.
+If you’re unsure why your goldfish is sick, look out for other symptoms that could point to what’s wrong.